consentsam/ai-marketing-bot/docs/usage.md

 Next Steps
    •  Customize categories in data/input/categories.json.
    •  Expand or refine instruction sets in data/docs/InstructionsFor*.md.
-   •  Possibly add “Image Generation” or “Interaction Modes” if continuing the plan from the Implementation steps.
+   •  Possibly add "Image Generation" or "Interaction Modes" if continuing the plan from the Implementation steps.
+   •  The "Image Generation" feature (Step 24) using GROK_IMAGE_API_KEY is now implemented.